Rahulkhinchi03/kong-examples/README.md

 </div>

-# Kong Gateway Plugin for Treblle - macOS Installation Guide
+# Kong Gateway Plugin for Treblle

-The Kong API Gateway plugin for Treblle captures API requests in real-time and sends that data to Treblle for monitoring and analysis.
+The Kong API Gateway plugin for Treblle captures API requests in real time and sends that data to Treblle for monitoring and analysis.

 ### What Treblle Helps You With: